isomer-io/MappingSLC/workflow.md

 ## Mapping SLC workflow

-First, you need to fork your team leads project (Bob or Chris)
+First, you need to fork the main mapping SLC repository.

 Next, you need to clone the project from YOUR GITHUB ACCOUNT